Sulaymannjai/battleship/README.md

 ## How to Play

-### Board Setup:
+    Board Setup:
     The game board is a square grid with rows and columns.
     The battleship is placed randomly on the board at the start of the game.

-### Game Rules:
+    Game Rules:
     You have a limited number of turns to guess the battleship's location.
     Enter your guess for the row and column when prompted.
     If your guess matches the battleship's location, you win!
 Otherwise, the game will inform you if you missed.

-### Game Status:
+    Game Status:
     The game will display the updated board after each guess.
 Your guesses are marked with 'X'.
     If you don't guess the battleship's location within the given number of turns, the game will reveal the battleship's position.

 ## Usage
 Upon launching the game, follow the on-screen instructions to input your guesses for the battleship's location.
 Analyze the board after each guess to strategize your next move.
 Keep playing until you either sink the battleship or exhaust all your turns.

+## Code Organization
+    Separation of Code
+    The application code is neatly organized, separating core application logic from external sources.
+Clear comments and docstrings explain the purpose and functionality of each module, making the codebase understandable and accessible.

-## Example Gameplay
+## Functionality Implementation

-### Turn 1
-Guess Row: 2
-Guess Col: 3
-You missed my battleship!
-Current Board:
-O O O O O
-O O O O O
-O O X O O
-O O O O O
-O O O O O

-...

-### Turn 2
-Guess Row: 2
-Guess Col: 3
-Congratulations!
-You sunk my battleship!
-Current Board:
-O O O O O
-O O O O O
-O X O O O
-O O O O O
-O O O O O

-You sunk the battleship in 2 turns!
-Well done!
+    Efficient Implementation
+    The intended functionality is efficiently implemented, meeting the project goals seamlessly.
+Complex algorithms are optimized for speed, ensuring a smooth user experience.

+## Project Rationale and Development
+    Library Utilization
+    The use of external libraries was judiciously considered.
+Libraries were incorporated only where necessary, enhancing specific features without introducing unnecessary complexity.
+Each library choice is justified in terms of its contribution to the project's functionality.

+    Version Control and Documentation
+    The project development process was meticulously documented using GitHub and Heroku.
+Commits were made frequently, each representing a small, well-defined feature or fix.
+Clear and descriptive commit messages provide an insightful history of the project's development.

 ## Project Planning
     Flow Charts and Diagrams
     The project logic was meticulously planned and documented using flow charts and diagrams.
 These visual aids provided a roadmap for the code implementation, ensuring a structured and organized approach.

 ## Validation and Testing
     Error Handling and Fixes